qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/tutorial_web_developers.rst

     menuDiv.innerHTML = 'menu1<br>--------------<br>menu2';
     qx.dom.Element.insertEnd(menuDiv,document.body);

-*[TODO: Why not use 'offsetTop' and 'offsetLeft' here as well (in place of 'location.top' and 'location.left')?!]*

-*[TODO: Also, in the .zip files, the menu overlays the button.
-Shouldn't it better dangle off of it?!]*

 Creating an element comes along with specifying attributes, too, in a good JS manner by having the second argument as a object literal with attribute names and values.
 The same style is for the method `qx.bom.element.Style.setStyles() <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.bom.element.Style~setStyles>`__, where we specify in a single call all the styles we want for the element.

 Adding a ``mouseout`` event is similar to the click event, so we don't repeat it here.

-*[TODO: Why suddenly a 'mouseout' event?!]*

 This concludes the low-level tutorial, where we hoped to show some of the benefits you get when using qooxdoo in low-level applications.